 For A Little Bit of Everything in Puerto Plata

-Piñonate is a quaint art cafe that serves great Spanish food, as well as a mixture of other cuisines.
+Piñonate is a quaint art cafe that serves great Spanish food as well as a mixture of other cuisines.
 Here you can get everything from Latin food to hamburgers, perfectly made.
-Not to mention that this cafe is in a great spot only a few blocks from the water, making it easy to fit on your list of things to do in Puerto Plata.
+Not to mention that this cafe is in a great spot, only a few blocks from the water.
+It is a really easy addition to your list of things to do in Puerto Plata.

 A Coffee Shop in Puerto Plata